- THFM 7680: Performance and Labor (Fall 2023)

-Dr. Ahlgren teaches Theater History and Performance Studies in the undergraduate and graduate programs in Theatre and Film, and serves as Graduate Coordinator for the department, as well as Affiliated Faculty in American Culture Studies and Women’s, Gender, and Sexuality Studies.
-Her areas of interest include twentieth and twenty-first century Asian American Theater and Performance; Critical Dance Studies; Queer and Feminist Theater and Performance; and the politics of mourning.
+Dr. Ahlgren teaches Theater History and Performance Studies in the graduate and undergraduate programs in Theatre and Film, and serves as Graduate Coordinator for the MA and PhD programs in Theatre.
+She is Affiliated Faculty in American Culture Studies and Women’s, Gender, and Sexuality Studies.
+Her areas of interest include twentieth and twenty-first century Asian American theater and performance; critical perspectives on stage management, gender, and labor; critical dance studies; queer and feminist theater and performance; and the politics of mourning.

 Before joining the BGSU faculty, Angela held faculty positions at Texas A&M University and Ohio University.
 She earned her PhD in Performance as Public Practice from the University of Texas at Austin.